Its a secret

 FNMA Pre-Sale Requirements

-Even if the condominium building is ready to deliver, the sales team may not be.
-Fannie Mae has pre-sale requirements the developer must meet before deliveries can commence.
+Even if the condominium construction is completed and units are ready to deliver, the sales team and preferred lender may not be.
+In many cases, Fannie Mae sets pre-sale requirements the developer must meet before deliveries can commence.

 For new or newly converted condo projects at least 50% of the total units in the project or subject legal phase must have been conveyed or be under contract for sale to principal residence or second home purchasers.